 There is more than one type of arthritis.
 In fact, there are more than 100 types of arthritis.
 However, there are two major types of arthritis — osteoarthritis, which is the “wear and tear” form of arthritis, and rheumatoid arthritis, an inflammatory type of arthritis that occurs when the body’s immune system is not working properly.

 Gout, which is caused by crystals that collect in the joints, is another common type of arthritis.
-Psoriatic arthritis, lupus, septic arthritis, ankylosing spondylitis (inflammation and fusing of the spinal joints), and spondyloarthropathy (joint disease of the vertebral column), are other types.
+Psoriatic arthritis, septic arthritis, and spondyloarthropathy (joint disease of the vertebral column) are other types.
+Lupus and ankylosing spondylitis (inflammation and fusing of the spinal joints) which are also considered autoimmune disorders are also types of arthritis.

 Symptoms and Diagnosis of Arthritis